 Tony set up his own photographic negatives developing room over the shop on Pearse Street – the ‘darkroom’ as it was known.
 He provided a ‘next day’ processing service which was something unheard of in the 1960s.
 Before this it could take three weeks to get your negative film developed via a postal service to O’ Briens photolab in Fermoy.

 — The Archive —

 The archive of negatives has been fully digitised and comprises over 60,000 individual photographs.
-The process of cataloguing this vast collection is currently underway.
-Once the cataloguing reaches a sufficiently advanced stage, the archive will be released to the public in stages.
+The process of cataloguing this vast collection is a continuous ongoing process.
+As photo galleries are catalogued they are published on this archive.